Relieving Back Pain

 Don’t ice for more than 20 minutes at a time.

-You should use ice several times a day.
+You can use ice several times a day.

-Over-the-counter pain relievers can include acetaminophen and anti-inflammatory medications, which includes aspirin or ibuprofen.
+Over-the-counter pain relievers include acetaminophen and anti-inflammatory medicines, which includes aspirin, naproxen, or ibuprofen.
 They can help ease discomfort.
 Some also reduce swelling.

 After the first 48 hours, heat can relax sore muscles and improve blood flow.